vivienneobrien/demogapic/README.md

 - npm install --save react-router-dom
 - npm install --save @material-ui/core
 - npm install --save material-ui-icons (Caught me by surpirse: Needed to use the <MenuIcon />)
+- Build failed after first commit, heroku said to git rm yarn.lock and rm package-lock.json from project for the build to succeed

 ## Dependencies
 - React